P2 Explore: Efficient Exploration in Unknown Cluttered Environment with Floor Plan Prediction: Methodology

-For the two networks, before inputting the images into the network, they are normalized into a range of -1 to 1.
-We set the optimizer to Adam with a learning rate of 0.0005, train for 300 epochs, and save the network that performs best on the validation set as the final result.
+We set the optimizer to Adam with an initial learning rate of 0.0002, adjust using the cosine annealing strategy, train for 400 epochs, and save the network that performs best on the validation set as the final result.